Mountain Men and Spanish Explorers

-Young returned with Carson in 1831, joining up for awhile on the American River with a Hudson's Bay Company party of trappers.
-Apparently on good terms with the Mexican government, Young's party was able to hunt and trap the valley unhindered until 1833, when they headed north along the coast to the Russian settlement at Fort Ross, then followed Smith's route to the Umpqua River in Oregon.
-They then returned south through the San Joaquin Valley, reaching the San Bernadino Valley in December of 1833.
+Young returned in 1831 with Carson, joining up for awhile on the American River with a party of trappers from the Hudson Bay Company.
+Apparently on good terms with the Mexican government, Young's party was able to hunt and trap in the valley unhindered up until 1833, when they headed north along the coast to the Russian settlement of Fort Ross.
+They then followed Smith's route to the Umpqua River in Oregon, and returned south through the San Joaquin Valley, reaching the San Bernadino Valley in December of 1833.

 Captain Bonneville, under the guise of organizing a fur trapping venture, but actually intent on scouting the Mexican territories, took a leave of absence from the U.S. army and set out to explore lands west of the Rockies.
 In 1833, he sent several trappers with Missouri frontiersman Joe Walker, perhaps the most talented of the great mountain men, to locate a route to the Pacific Ocean.

 Whereas Jed Smith, Ewing Young and others had entered California by way of Cajon Pass and the San Bernadino Valley, Walker took a more northerly route, and led his men over the Sierra Nevada Mountains, probably by way of Tioga Pass.
 On descending the west slope of the Sierras, they discovered Yosemite Valley and camped there on November 13, 1833.
 One of Walker's men wrote that the Sierra crossing was so diffcult that they took little time "to view an occasional specimen of nature's handiwork."
 However, he did note that they "saw precipices [that] appeared to us to be more than a mile high."